bchainhub/dapp-sveltekit-boilerplate/README.md

 Custom styles and variables are defined in the `src/css` directory.
 You can use [customization tool](https://docusaurus.io/docs/styling-layout#styling-your-site-with-infima) to edit variables.
 We are using prefix `skc` for custom classes.

 You can use tool to generate TailwindCSS colors: [TailwindCSS Color Generator](https://javisperez.github.io/tailwindcolorshades/) or [TailwindCSS Color Shades](https://www.tailwindshades.com/).

-## Connection to D1

-You can connect your application to Cloudflare D1 by setting the `DB_NAME` variable in the `.env` file.
-You can find the D1 namespace in the Cloudflare dashboard and bind it with your `DB_NAME` setup.

-Make sure the `wrangler.toml` file is properly configured with the correct DB binding information.

 ## Connection to KV